-At Brown County Forge, we have an age limit of 16 years old for our classes.
+At Brown County Forge, we have the following age limits:

 In addition, anyone under the age of 18 must be accompanied by an adult (parent or guardian).